aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Miscellaneous features.md

 The value from the map's prefab of this configuration field only dictates that usage of the item is forbidden when all of the above cases don't happen.

 ## `autoevent`
-Maps have a way to automatically trigger [events](../Enums%20and%20IDs/Events.md) relatively after after the map loaded.
+Maps have a way to automatically trigger [events](../Enums%20and%20IDs/Events.md) relatively soon after the map loaded.
 This feature is called automatic events which are defined by the `autoevent` configuration field and they allow to conditionally trigger events on the first LateUpdate where all of the following conditions are fufilled:

 - `latestart` happened (in other words, this is the second LateUpdate cycle or later)
 - We aren't in a `pause`